Art Rupe: Early years

 Rupe was born Arthur Goldberg.
-He was born to a working-class Jewish family on September 5, 1917, in the Pittsburgh suburb of Greensburg, Pennsylvania.
-Rupe grew up in the nearby suburb of McKeesport.
+He was born to a working-class Jewish family on September 5, 1917, in the Pittsburgh suburb of Greensburg, Pennsylvania and grew up in nearby McKeesport.
 His father was a factory worker who had immigrated from Galicia, and his mother was a housewife born in Pittsburgh.
 As a boy, he listened to music sung at a local black Baptist church.
 He attended college at Virginia Tech, Miami University, and University of California, Los Angeles.
 During World War II, he worked for a shipbuilding company in Los Angeles.
 Along the way, he changed his surname from Goldberg to Rupe, which was an ancestral name.